Kriegel/BeautyOfPower/README.md

 # BeautyOfPower
-PowerShell Module to beautify sourcecode and to do refactoring on PowerShell Code
+PowerShell Module to beautify sourcecode and to do refactoring on PowerShell sourcecode

 ## Usage